aroc/claude-ai-copilot/README.md

 - **Natural Language Editing**: Use simple prompts to modify your notes (e.g., "Fix spelling errors", "Add headers", "Summarize this")
 - **Powered by Claude**: Uses Anthropic's Claude Sonnet 4.5 for intelligent, context-aware editing
+- **Web Search & Fetch**: Claude can search the web and fetch content from URLs to enhance your notes
 - **Safe Modifications**: The AI is instructed to only change what you explicitly request, preserving the rest of your note
 - **Simple Interface**: Quick command palette access with an easy-to-use prompt modal